fmalmeida/MpGAP/docs/manual.rst

 Strategy 2
 ----------

 By polishing (correcting errors) a long reads only assembly with Illumina reads.
 For that, users will have to use the parameter ``--strategy_2``.
-This will tell the pipeline to produce a long reads only assembly (with canu, rave, flye or unicycler) and polish it with Pilon (for unpaired reads) or with `Unicycler-polish program <https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md>`_ (for paired end reads).
+This will tell the pipeline to produce a long reads only assembly (with canu, raven, flye or unicycler) and polish it with Pilon (for unpaired reads) or with `Unicycler-polish program <https://github.com/rrwick/Unicycler/blob/master/docs/unicycler-polish.md>`_ (for paired end reads).

 .. note::